imMMQ/scMageck/README.md

 required arguments:

+    --lib-grna LIB_GRNA
-    --lib-grna LIB_GRNA   A gRNA library file containing the list of sgRNA names, their sequences and associated genes, separated by tab.
+                        A gRNA library file containing the list of sgRNA names, their sequences and associated genes, separated by tab.
+    --files FILES [FILES ...]
+                        A list of fastq files, SAM/BAM files, or a wildcard of filenames.

 optional arguments: